asarmiento1/Oasis/README.md

 ## Team Members

 ```
-1. Ratna Lama  Team Leader
+1. Andrew    Backend Team lead

 Role:
-         * Lead a team of 5 students to develop full web application using the best practices of modern    software engineering processes such as agile/scrum and user-centered design for providing a     good user experience
+         * Lead a team of 3 students to develop full web application using the best practices of modern    software engineering processes              such as agile/scrum and user-centered design for providing a     good user experience

          * Responsible for design, development, test, deployment, monitoring and maintaining the listing   platform in the AWS cloud server